Suburban parkland is important to Melburnians. So, we’re developing new parks and trails and improving existing ones right across Melbourne.

 - and help us combat climate change.

-Because they’re so important, we committed investment of $154 million in the 2019/20 state budget to suburban parks, which will make Melbourne the parks capital of Australia.
+Because they’re so important, we're investing $154 million in the 2019/20 state budget to suburban parks, which will make Melbourne the parks capital of Australia.

 More than 6,500 hectares of new and upgraded parks and trails will be created across greater Melbourne.
 Growing suburbs like Clyde, Wyndham and Sunbury and established suburbs like Mill Park, Dingley and Surrey Hills will get open space equivalent to at least 180 Royal Botanic Gardens.